Freeing yourself was one thing, claiming ownership over that freed self was another.

 Under the law, health care providers need to give clients who don’t have insurance or who are not using insurance for reimbursement an estimate of the bill for services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 For psychotherapists this means the cost per session.
 Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

 I am available for appointments Monday-Thursday from 12PM-8PM.

 CAN MY INSURANCE COMPANY HELP ME PAY FOR THERAPY?

 I am not currently in-network with any providers, but I do accept out-of-network benefits and HSA/FSA to offset the cost of therapy.
 If you are not sure if you have out-of-network benefits, or have never used them before, please contact me and I will provide guidance.

 WHY AREN'T YOU IN NETWORK WITH ANY INSURANCE PANELS?

-Therapy sessions in New York and New Jersey tend to range from $150-$250 when paying out of pocket depending on the therapist's level of training and expertise.
+Therapy sessions in the tri-state area tend to range from $150-$300 when paying out of pocket depending on the therapist's level of training and expertise.
 In contrast, most insurance companies pay between $60 and $80 per session--well below the market rate.
 My fee takes into consideration the number of appointments I can reasonably take per day, the cost of running a practice, and my experience and expertise.